shadowquark/WLS_cpy/README.md

 6. Run `python benchmark.py` for a series of tests.
     * Check whether the `C` code agrees with the results from `numpy`.
     * Check the speed of the `statsmodels` package, my `C` code, and `numpy`, especially for online updates.
-    * Check the speed and memory usage of the `statsmodels` package, and my `C` code with a very large dataset.
+    * Check the speed and memory usage of the `statsmodels` package and my `C` code with a very large dataset.

 ### Conclusion